OnTheGoSystems/toolset-cli/docs/views/import.md

 : Overwrite Views settings.

 &lt;file&gt;
-: The XML file to import.
+: The XML or ZIP file to import.

 ### Examples